saha0073/Machine-Learning-Movie-Recommendation/README.md

 # Machine-Learning-Movie-Recommendation
-A basic recommendation systems is developed using Python and pandas based on collaborative filtering.
+A movie recommendation systems is developed using Python and pandas based on collaborative filtering.